 Protect your child against flu this winter - get them vaccinated

-The Community Immunisation Team will be holding catch up clinics in November and December for children in school years 1,2 and 3 who were either absent at their school flu vaccine session or did not return a consent form.
+The Community Immunisation Team will be holding catch up clinics in November and December every Wednesday from 3 to 5.45pm for children in reception class and school years 1, 2, 3 and 4 who were either absent at their school flu vaccine session or did not return a consent form.

 Find out more about protecting your child against flu.